-York Region is currently reconstructing Highway 7, between Town Centre Boulevard and Sciberras Road, adjacent to the subject lands.
+York Region is currently undertaking a reconstruction of Highway 7, between Town Centre Boulevard and Sciberras Road, adjacent to the subject lands.
 The reconstruction will include an urbanized and improved streetscaping design that promotes the use of active transportation, by way of an off-road cycle track, and includes providing for curbside Viva bus rapid transit stations.
-The total cost of this project is over \$40 million.
+Construction is anticipated to cost \$30.8 million dollars and is projected to be completed by 2017.